merry-berry-acai/docs/README.md

     8. Client testers were specifically asked to assess:
         - **Ease of Registration:**  Is the registration process straightforward and easy to understand for a typical user?
 Are form fields clear and intuitive?
         - **Login Process Intuitiveness:** Is the login process simple and error-free?
 Are login prompts and error messages (if any) clear and helpful?
         - **Account Creation Success:**  Is user account creation successful in the production environment?
-Are there any issues with email verification or account activation (if implemented in MVP)?
         - **Login Security (General Impression):**  From a user's perspective, does the login process feel secure and trustworthy?
 - **Expected Result (Production Environment):** User registration and login should function smoothly in the production environment, mirroring development environment functionality.
 Account creation should be successful, and login should correctly authenticate users and establish user sessions.
 Client testers should validate the ease and intuitiveness of the authentication flow from a user's perspective.
 - **Actual Result (Production & Client Feedback):** Production testing of user registration and login by both team members and client testers was successful.
 User registration and login forms functioned as expected.
 Account creation was successful, and users were able to log in and establish sessions in the production environment.
 Client tester (Client Representative 1) provided positive feedback: